Clivia miniata: The Beautiful Natal Lily

 Clivia miniata is native to South Africa.
 It is part of the Amaryllidaceae family of plants.
 A beautiful plant for the shade it forms clumps and produces beautiful flowers.
-The word miniata in Latin when used as an adjective is vermilion or cinnabar red which refers to the beautiful color of the flowers.
-It is also known as Natal Lily, Bush Lily, or Kaffir Lily.
-Clivia miniata is an evergreen perennial from a bulb-like base.
+The word miniata in Latin, when used as an adjective, is vermilion or cinnabar red which refers to the beautiful color of the flowers.
+Clivia miniata is also known as Natal Lily, Bush Lily, or Kaffir Lily.
+Clivia miniata is an evergreen perennial with a bulb-like base.

 Clivia miniata grows to about 45cm or 18in.
-It is planted outside and in containers indoor, obviously in colder climates only indoors or in glasshouses.
-It does like light but indirect light.
-It flowers from April to August with deep orange-red trumpet-shaped flowers, it has bright yellow central anthers and the leaves are strap-like glossy and thick.
+It is planted outside and in containers indoors, obviously, in colder climates, it is grown only indoors or in glasshouses.
+It does like light, but indirect light.
+Clivia miniata flowers from April to August.
+It has deep orange-red trumpet-shaped flowers, with bright yellow central anthers.
+The leaves are strap-like glossy and thick.
 The flowers appear on a stout erect stem.

-Clivia miniata is frost tender so in colder climates you can cut them after flowering and go through a dormant season with reducing moisture but not completely generally it withstands temperatures of 5°C or 40°F however I know Los Angeles climate in winter can drop below that and they do alright.
-Whereas in mild climates like southern California they are planted outside in the garden in the shade where they remain and thrive.
+Clivia miniata is frost tender.
+So in colder climates, you can cut them after flowering and go through a dormant season.
+Reduce moisture but not completely generally it withstands temperatures of 5°C or 40°F. However, I know the Los Angeles climate in the winter can drop below that and they do alright.
+In climates, like southern California, they are planted outside in the garden in the shade where they remain and thrive.

-Clivia miniata usually flowers more profusely when it is undisturbed and forms clumps, so even in a pot do not disturb or repot unless it is necessary.
-Use a wel-drained compost and do not plant the bulb too deep the neck of the bulb should be close to the surface.
-If you keep them indoors remember they will need the cold in order to bloom.
+Clivia miniata usually flowers more profusely when it is undisturbed and forms clumps.
+So even in a pot do not disturb or repot unless it is necessary.
+Use a well-drained compost and do not plant the bulb too deep.
+The neck of the bulb should be close to the surface.
+If you keep them indoors remember they will need the cold to bloom.
 Just deadhead flowers and any leaves that might need removing.